LvuProgram/backend-series/Readme.md

 # backend series

-     This is a practice series on backed with javascript
+     This series on backed with javascript